The Man Who Sued God: Commercial

 The Man Who Sued God made a debut at number one on its opening weekend with a A$1.1 million box office.
 Within Australia, it earned $8.1 million by the end of that year and ultimately grossed A$8,546,867.

 Critical

 Review aggregate website Rotten Tomatoes gives the film a rating of 71% based on 7 reviews, with an average score of 5.8/10.
 Jamie Russell of BBC deemed the production was "nicely played by all concerned."

 Accolades

 John Clarke and Don Watson were both nominated for Best Original Screenplay at the 44th Australian Film Institute Awards.

 Remakes

 In 2014, New Films International hired Larry Charles to write a remake of the film.
 However, the remake has yet to be produced.

 The producers licensed the right to remake the film in Hindi for release in India.
 OMG – Oh My God!, based on the original premise of The Man Who Sued God, with an Indian story and a quite different plotline and altered climax, was released in 2012.
 OMG was a box office hit in India, and was critically acclaimed.

+A remake, Frank vs. God, starring Henry Ian Cusick, was released in 2016.